John Gordon Purvis

-John Gordon Purvis Jr. (born 1942) is a man who spent nine years in prison for a murder he did not commit.
+John Gordon Purvis Jr. (born 1942) is an American man who spent nine years in prison for a murder he did not commit.

 Early life

 John Purvis was born to John and Emma Jo Purvis in 1942.
 His father died on February 20, 1945, with the U.S. Marines on Iwo Jima in World War II.

 His mother was devastated, and it seemed to have an effect on Purvis, who had physical problems of his own.
 At six years old, he would cry and become terrified to go to school and hold his mother.
 At school, he always sat near the teacher, and if fights broke out between students at school he would cry or do his best to avoid them.

 As he grew up, he could not keep up with his peers academically and his relationships with girls was shaky at best.
 A doctor diagnosed him with chronic undifferentiated schizophrenia.

 He would spend his time watching television or eating out with his mother and stepbrother Mike Bartlett.
 Occasionally, Purvis would suffer panic attacks.
 He was known for his unusual behavior.